15 Best Work From Home Jobs in 2023

 • Learning Management Systems (LMS)

-The biggest difference between the two is that in the LMS you can link the course to your website and brand it totally as your own platform.
+The biggest difference between the two is that with the LMS, you can link the course to your website and brand it totally as your own platform.
 This is a more professional way of selling online courses because your students don’t need to leave your site to access the course.

-Regarding these branding features, the same cannot be said for online course marketplaces.
-There are several online learning platforms such as Udemy, Skillshare, Lynda, Coursera, and Udacity, all of them having millions of students.
+On the other end of the spectrum, we have online course marketplaces.
+Several online learning platforms, such as Udemy, Skillshare, Lynda, Coursera, and Udacity, all have millions of students.

 These platforms offer different types of courses: while Coursera is more academic, Skillshare focuses mainly on creative courses, like photography, design, illustration, lifestyle, and animation.